Navigation

 Share this:

-From craft beer and casual fare to upscale cocktails and gourmet dining, there are a lot of ways to unwind after a day of skiing or snowboarding.
-This guide, which is organized by county, includes splurge-worthy spots, low-key favorites and everything in between.
+The start of the ski season brought fresh terrain and first-time events as well as several new après-ski hot spots.
+Whether you're into craft beer and casual fare or upscale cocktails and gourmet dining, there are a lot of ways to unwind after a day on the slopes.
+This guide, which is organized by county, includes splurge-worthy spots, low-key favorites, old go-to's and the latest additions.

-Here are our favorite places to hit up after hitting the slopes:
+Here are our favorite places to hit up after a day on the mountain:

 Boulder County (Eldora)